Customer service has always been important, but consumer expectations for service are higher than ever before.

 Now that we know which industries have higher churn rates, let’s see which industries have the lowest satisfaction levels.

 Top Five Most Hated Industries By Customer Satisfaction Score

 According to the data, these are the top five most hated industries by customer satisfaction score:

-Ultimately, this benchmark data reports on the average customer satisfaction level for these industries.
-If your company tracks customer satisfaction, it’s important to see how well your company is doing compared to other companies in your industry.
+This benchmark data reports on the average customer satisfaction level for these industries.
+If your company tracks customer satisfaction, it’s important to see how your company compares to your direct competitors.

-If you’re in an industry where customers are harder to please, it’s even more important to focus on improving the customer experience by hiring highly empathetic customer service reps who can make a hard situation as seamless as possible.
+If you’re in an industry where customers are harder to please, it’s even more important to focus on improving the customer experience by building a team of empathetic customer service reps eager to act on customer service inquiries and provide a positive experience.